eustin/find-my-council/README.md

 # find-my-council
 Find your Local Government Area given the your geocoded address

+## Prerequisites

+* Python 3.x
+* If working on Ubuntu/Debian, you have `python3-venv` globally intalled.
+If not, intall it using `sudo apt install python3-venv`
+* Bash

+I will eventually Dockerise so that you can avoid the above hassle.

 ## The Geocoding API

 To map an address to a latitude and longitude coordinate pair, we will use the free service kindly provided by https://geocode.localfocus.nl/.